HashakGik/KANDYBenchmark/README.md

 Moreover, as the student gets more confident with its answers, a teacher gradually reduces supervision, promoting a more independent decision making process.

 This code presents samples from a sequence of tasks in a non i.i.d. fashion, by emulating a teacher's behavior on a sequence of binary classification tasks.
-Each task is identified by two sets of hierarchical symbolic rules defined on a simple geometric domain and the neural network is provided with an image, with the objective of determining whether the input belongs to the positive or negative set.
+Each task is identified by two sets of hierarchical symbolic rules defined on a simple geometric domain and the student is provided with an image, with the objective of determining whether the input belongs to the positive or negative set.
 The teacher presents samples from each task sequentially and, inside each task, it can decide to provide samples either with or without supervision, according to a decayed schedule.

 The schedule is governed by an exponential distribution providing maximum supervision at the beginning of each task and minimum at the end.